jhpyle/docassemble/_docs/config.md

 Before you enable this feature, make sure you have a working [email configuration](#mail).

+## <a name="suppress login alerts"></a>Suppressing alerts during login and logout

+By default, the Flask-User package flashes an alert saying "You have signed in successfully," "You have signed out successfully," and "You have registered successfully."
+To suppress these messages, set `suppress login alerts` to true.

+{% highlight yaml %}
+suppress login alerts: True
+{% endhighlight %}

 ## <a name="ldap login"></a>LDAP login

 If you want to connect the **docassemble** login system to a local [LDAP]